Memorial Day -- it is a holiday many Americans celebrate by spending time with loved ones and enjoying the May weather.

 Murphy suggests that people who want to show respect for members of the military make a donation to organizations such as Homes for Our Troops.
 That's the program that built Murphy and his family a new home that is accessible for someone with his injuries.

-So however you choose to spend Memorial Day, whether by the pool or at a parade, try to remember why the holiday exists.
+However you choose to spend Memorial Day, try to remember why the holiday exists.

 © 2020 Cox Media Group